Photograph by David Yellen

 Diane Mehta was born in Frankfurt, grew up in Bombay and New Jersey, studied in Boston, and now makes her home in New York City.

-Books include a collection of poems, Tiny Extravaganzas (Arrowsmith Press, Nov 2023) and an essay collection (University of Georgia Press, 2025).
-She is also the author of the debut poetry book Forest with Castanets (2019) and How to Write Poetry (2005).
-She is at work on a novel set in 1946-7 India.
+Books include an essay collection (University of Georgia Press, 2025), two poetry collections, Tiny Extravaganzas (Arrowsmith Press, 2023), Forest with Castanets (Four Way Books, 2019), and a literary guide, How to Write Poetry (2005).
+She is at work on a novel set in 1946-7 Mumbai that folds in events from the partitions of India and Palestine.

-Her work has been recognized by the Peter Heinegg Literary Award, the Café Royal Cultural Foundation, a Kirby-Mewshaw fellowship at Civitella Ranieri, and a fellowship at Yaddo.
+Her work has been recognized by the Peter Heinegg Literary Award, the Café Royal Cultural Foundation, and fellowships at Civitella Ranieri and Yaddo.

 She was the founding managing editor of A Public Space, launched and edited Glossolalia for PEN America to publish writing from traditionally underrepresented languages, and was executive nonfiction editor for Guernica.

-She publishes poetry, essays, and criticism for The New Yorker, The New York Times, The Harvard Review, The Kenyon Review, the Guardian, Virginia Quarterly Review, American Poetry Review, and A Public Space.
+She publishes poetry, essays, and criticism for The New Yorker, The New York Times, The Times Literary Supplement, Harvard Review, Harvard Divinity Bulletin, Kenyon Review, The Guardian, Virginia Quarterly Review, American Poetry Review, and A Public Space.